Menu

 Apr 8, 2013

-The Special Treatment and Research (STAR) Health Center at SUNY Downstate Medical Center has received Level 3 recognition by the National Committee for Quality Assurance (NCQA) as a patient-centered medical home (PCMH).
+The Special Treatment and Research (STAR) Health Center at SUNY Downstate Health Sciences University has received Level 3 recognition by the National Committee for Quality Assurance (NCQA) as a patient-centered medical home (PCMH).
 Level 3 designation is the highest achievable recognition for a medical group, awarded only to programs that pass a rigorous review process.

 Under the leadership of Distinguished Service Professor Jack DeHovitz, MD, MPH, the STAR Health Center has been providing clinical care and support services for HIV-positive adults since 1991.
 These services include many that are part of a successful patient-centered medical home, which NCQA describes as a model of care that strengthens the physician-patient relationship by replacing episodic care with coordinated care and a long-term healing relationship.